guobuyu/holographic_plankton_classification/README.md

 Citation
 If you find this work or code is helpful in your research, please cite:

-@inproceedings{
-  title={Automated Plankton Classification from Holographic Imagery with Deep Convolutional Neural Networks}, author={Buyu Guo and Lisa Nyman and Aditya R. Nayak and David Milmore and Malcolm McFarland and Michael S. Twardowski and James M. Sullivan and Jia Yu and Jiarong Hong}, journal={Limnology and oceangraphy: Method},
+title={Automated Plankton Classification from Holographic Imagery with Deep Convolutional Neural Networks}, author={Buyu Guo and Lisa Nyman and Aditya R. Nayak and David Milmore and Malcolm McFarland and Michael S. Twardowski and James M. Sullivan and Jia Yu and Jiarong Hong},
-}

 ## Table of Contents
 * [Installation](#installation)